-- 13.3.4.1 The Registry will notify the Programme Directors of students who have received Academic Warning, who are on Academic Probation or whose studies is going to be discontinued.
-The Programme Director will take appropriate follow-up actions, including asking the Personal Tutor assigned to the student to meet the student in person and to render advice in terms of study plan, reduction of study load in the subsequent semester, continuation of study and/or other personal needs, or with the consent of the student, make referrals for appropriate professional advice. with view to ensuring two-way communication with the student and helping the student to improve his/her academic performance. - 13.3.4.2 After meeting the student, the Personal Tutor is required to complete a Post-consultation Report, stating recommendations and suggested actions/ study plans in view of the difficulties and challenges expressed by the student.
-If the student is recommended to continue his/her study at the University for potential discontinuation cases, the Personal Tutor has to provide justifications in the Post-consultation Report with conditions, if any, to be fulfilled by the student concerned.
+- 15.4.4.1 The Registry will notify the Programme Directors of students who have received Academic Warning, who are on Academic Probation or whose studies is going to be discontinued.
+The Programme Director will take appropriate follow-up actions, including asking the Personal Tutor assigned to the student to meet the student in person and to render advice in terms of study plan, reduction of study load in the subsequent semester, continuation of study and/or other personal needs, or with the consent of the student, make referrals for appropriate professional advice. with а view to ensuring two-way communication with the student and helping the student to improve his/her academic performance. - 15.4.4.2 After meeting the student, the Personal Tutor is required to complete a Post-consultation Report, stating recommendations and suggested actions/ study plans in view of the difficulties and challenges expressed by the student.
+For potential discontinuation cases, if the student is recommended to continue his/her study at the University, the Personal Tutor has to provide justifications in the Post-consultation Report with conditions, if any, to be fulfilled by the student concerned. - 15.4.4.3 The completed Post-consultation Report will have to be submitted to the Programme Director by the Personal Tutor, copying the Registry, within one week after meeting the student.

-- 13.3.4.3 The completed Post-consultation Report will have to be submitted to the Programme Director by the Personal Tutor, copying the Registry, within one week after meeting the student. - 13.3.4.4 For cases that warrant discontinuation after consulting relevant Programme Directors, they will be presented to the University Examinations and Assessment Committee (UEAC) for deliberation and endorsement. - 13.3.4.5 The endorsed list of discontinued students will have to be submitted by UEAC to the Academic Board (AB) for approval. - 13.3.4.6 Discontinued students in general will not be admitted to the University to study the same programme within the following academic year.
+- 15.4.4.4 For that discontinuation cases warrant and recommended for continuation after consulting relevant Programme Directors, they will be presented Department/School Examinations to the Assessment Committee (D/SEAC) for noting and the University Examinations and Assessment Committee (UEAC) for deliberation and endorsement. - 15.4.4.5 The endorsed list of discontinued students will have to be submitted by UEAC to the Academic Board (AB) for approval. - 15.4.4.6 Discontinued students in general will not be admitted to the University to study the same programme within the following academic year.

-14. Grade Review and Endorsement/Approval of Final Results of Modules
+16. Grade Review and Endorsement/Approval of Final Results of Modules